Dreamy-Jy/Reita/backend/database/README.md

 `./data/` - a folder containing all persisting data

-`./book_model.py` - contains the model representing the books table.
+`./models/` - contains all database models.

 `./constants.py` - contains all constant value related to the operation of the database.